burriach/ecidim/README.md

-# R package: TempCont
+# R package: ecidim
-Package to estimate the temporal contribution of predictors to the observed trend in a response variable using mixed models.
+Package to estimate the correlation and information dimensions from time series.
 Package under construction.